buchacm/manfred.buchacher.github.io/02publications.markdown

 - _On finite orbits of infinite correspondences, 2025_ <a href="https://arxiv.org/abs/2511.07172" target="_blank" rel="noopener"> [arXiv] </a>

-  These notes collect results about algebraic correspondences and adapt them to the setting of correspondences on projective lines.
+  We collect results about algebraic correspondences and adapt them to the setting of correspondences on projective lines.
 The focus lies on finite orbits of algebraic correspondences.
 The main result is a field theoretic characterization of the (in)finiteness of the number of finite orbits.

 - _On the problem of separating variables in multivariate polynomial ideals,_ with Manuel Kauers, Proceedings of the 49th International Symposium on Symbolic and Algebraic Computation, 100 - 107, 2024 <a href="https://dl.acm.org/doi/epdf/10.1145/3666000.3669680" target="_blank" rel="noopener"> [link] </a>